angary/angary.github.io/content/posts/unsw-course-review.md

 CNNs can also be used in the assignment and may give better results, but the assignment is marked on how well you understood your techniques and how you evaluated their success and selected an appropriate method.
 The knowledge also helps with literature review in the final exam, however, it's not guaranteed as the paper will involve techniques related to CNNs.

+# 22T1

+## COMP9315 - Database Management System Implementation

+_Storage, Selection, Joins, Query Processing, Optimisation, ACID Transactions_

+### Overview

+This course goes over the low level implementation of a database (PostgreSQL in particular), and you code up some (not all) parts of a database management system.
+Overall, it's a fantastic course and will feel like OS (also goes through storage, and concurrency), but more algos focused.
+There are two assignments, the first of which was related to implementing a new type in PGSQL (mix of C and SQL), and the second of which was to implement Multi-Attribute Linear Hashing in C.

+If you liked the algorithms part of OS, you'll likely also enjoy this course.
+Both these courses also go through concurrency

+**Recommended resources**

+- [Use the index luke](https://use-the-index-luke.com/) (Interesting for learning about the impact of indexing on query performance)

+## COMP9417 - Machine Learning and Data Mining

+_Regression, Classification, Tree Learning, Kernel Methods, Ensemble Learning, Neural Learning, Unsupervised Learning, Learning Theory_

+### Overview

+A course that goes through different algorithms / methods in machine learning.
+Overall, this course was a decent workload, with weekly problem sets (combination of math and coding), 2 homework sets (combination of math and coding in a report), and a group project.
+The group project is done in groups of 4, and applying machine learning techniques to some problem, and writing a report on your techniques used.
+However, the grading is mostly done on your report (AKA how well written it is) rather than the performance of your model.

+**Should I do a math course beforehand?**

+It'll certainly help with the labs, overall, however may be fine without doing any other math course aside from the cores.
+Below are a list of topics and the math that they involve, though you definitely won't need to understand the math super indepth.

+**Recommended resources**

+- [StatQuest - Machine Learning](https://www.youtube.com/watch?v=Gv9_4yMHFhI&list=PLblh5JKOoLUICTaGLRoHQDuF_7q2GfuJF) (Youtube playlist that goes over the math fundamentals and theory in ML)